Witches and The Inquisition

 There is a lot of misinformation that assumes the witch craze was at the heart of Catholic Inquisition.
 It is true the Church put witches on trial.
 The Bull (bulletin) "Summis desiderantes affectibus", of Pope Innocent VIII (1484) dealt with witchcraft and heresy.
 Henrick Kramer and James Sprenger, inquisitors put out a manual called "Malleus Maleficarum" (the hammer of witches).
 It was a bad book.

-- The Catholic Church had nothing to do with the Salem Witch burnings
+- The Catholic Church had nothing to do with the Salem Witch executions

-in the US, that was a Protestant thing, as were the witch burnings in Scotland, England and most of Germany.
+in the colonies (now the US), that was a Protestant thing, as were the witch burnings in Scotland, England and most of Germany.
 There were also many secular

 entities that burned witches.
 There were 20 deaths of 162 trails at